graphql-java/graphql-java-spring/README.md

 ## Artifacts

-There are four different artifacts:
+There are four different artifacts: (all with group id `com.graphql-java`)

-1. graphql-java-spring-webflux
+1. `graphql-java-spring-webflux`
-2. graphql-java-spring-boot-starter-webflux
+2. `graphql-java-spring-boot-starter-webflux`
-3. graphql-java-spring-webmvc
+3. `graphql-java-spring-webmvc`
-4. graphql-java-spring-boot-starter-webmvc
+4. `graphql-java-spring-boot-starter-webmvc`